The Manchester Terrier is keenly intelligent, but he can also be a bit stubborn and barky.

-After the initial phone screening, reputable breeders will invite you to come meet the litter, as well as the parent dogs.
+After the initial phone screening, reputable breeders will invite you to come and meet the litter, as well as the parent dogs.

 You should receive follow-up calls from the breeder within weeks or months to check on your dog’s health and temperament.

-Reputable dog breeders keep track of every puppy in the bloodline so that if a genetic health or behavioral issue arises, they stop breeding the same male and female.
+Reputable dog breeders keep track of every puppy in the bloodline so that if genetic health or behavioral issue arises, they stop breeding the same male and female.